ellis-matthew4/XDL/README.md

   2. Compile-Time error messages

+  3. Parsing from JSON into Godot

 Things that are being worked on:

-  1. Parsing from JSON into Godot

-  1a.
-Creating an optional run-time transpiler in GDScript so SukiGD files can be used directly instead
+  1. Creating an optional run-time transpiler in GDScript so SukiGD files can be used directly instead

   2. The display system